adriaan-vdb/pi-Aerial-Payload/README.md

 Extensions (⇧⌘X) → search "Remote - SSH" → Install
 - Open Command Palette (⇧⌘P) → Remote-SSH: Connect to Host…
 - Select your Pi IP (might need to add it to the config)
-- You’ll be connected to your Pi and can edit code directly in the remote environment.
+- You'll be connected to your Pi and can edit code directly in the remote environment.

 !Important
 Clone the repository: